jecolon/ziglyph/README.md

 # ziglyph
-Unicode processing with Zig.
+Unicode processing with Zig, and a UTF-8 string type: [Zigstr](src/zigstr).

 ## Status
-This is pre-release software.
-Breaking changes and rough edges abound!
+This is pre-1.0 software.
+Althogh breaking changes are less frequent with each minor version release, they still will occur until we reach 1.0.

 *   2021-04-09: Unicode database ETL and analysis phase.
 Working out the best way to split the data and apply the spec rules.
 *   2021-04-18: ETL working well, now on to API design and implementation.
 Initial basic code point type detection, case conversion, case folding, decomposition, normalization, and grapheme cluster breaks passing Unicode supplied tests.
 *   2021-04-24: Work on Zigstr, a UTF-8 string type, has begun; basic functionality working.

 ## Background
 This library has been built from scratch in Zig.
 Although initially inspired by the Go `unicode`